© 2020 All rights reserved

 What does it mean to be a Learning Disability champion?

 The role of the Learning Disability Champion is an important one.
-Champion support can really help the patient with learning disabilities, his carer and family to have the level of care they deserve.
+Champion support can really help the patient with a learning disability, their carer and family to have the level of care and support they deserve.
 Lack of awareness and understanding often means people with a learning disability are among the most excluded and disadvantaged people in society.

-The role of the LD Champion is to work with the staff on their ward or department and with the hospital LD liaison nurse to provide the care the patient with learning disabilities needs.
+The role of the LD Champion is to work with the staff on their ward or department, and with the hospital LD liaison nurse to provide the care the patient needs.

-Patients with a learning disability will often have difficulty communicating their needs.
-The Health Profile patient will hopefully have brought in with them will help staff understand the individual needs of the patient.
-If this hasn’t been brought in there will be one available in the Resource Folder to complete with the patient/carer.
-Please contact the Foundation if you need a copy.
+Patients with a learning disability may have difficulty communicating their needs, but their Health Profile will help staff understand the individual needs of the patient.
+If they do not have one, there will be a blank copy in the Resource Folder to complete with the patient/carer.
+Please contact the Foundation if you need a copy, or download one from our website.
 Health Profiles are kept with the patients notes at the end of their bed.
 Please make sure you read it carefully.

 Look for reasonable adjustments that can be made.
 Talk to your Learning Disability Liaison nurse about these.